 Students will be challenged in honors biology and should recognize that struggling with the material will help them become better learners and thinkers.
 All students can and hopefully will show improvement throughout the course as they begin to reflect on their own learning styles and modify their study strategies to include new and different techniques for mastering content.
-Some study strategies suggested by other students include: make quizlets, review for 3 days before tests, review old as well as current units, take bioman quizzes, reduce study distractions (for example, music), study with a peer, attend teacher tutoring, make flashcards, read textbook so abbreviated notes make more sense, focus on new things, find other resources/videos.
+Some study strategies suggested by other students include: make quizlets, review for several days before tests, review old as well as current units, practice bioman quizzes, reduce study distractions (for example, music), study with a peer, attend teacher tutoring, make flashcards, read textbook so abbreviated notes make more sense, focus on new content, find other resources/videos.
 Below are some resources for encouraging growth mindset.

 All students will be required to complete the NC End of Course Exam for Biology worth 25% of the overall course grade.
 The EOC will not include honors extensions.